osmocom/osmo-ggsn/README.md

 Use osmo-ggsn -h for a list of available options.
 All options available on the command line can also be given in a configuration file.
-See examples/osmo-ggsn.cfg for the format of this file.
+See `doc/examples/osmo-ggsn.cfg` for the format of this file.

 Start osmo-ggsn as root using the command:

-osmo-ggsn -c examples/osmo-ggsn.cfg
+`osmo-ggsn -c doc/examples/osmo-ggsn.cfg`

-First a tun network interface will be created.
-In the above example the network interface address is 192.168.0.0 and the mask is 255.255.255.0.
-You can check that this interface is up by using ifconfig.
+First, a tun network interface will be created for each configured apn.

-After tun has been successfully established the ggsn will wait for GTP create PDP context requests on the local interface 10.0.0.40.
-Currently all requests are accepted, and no password, username or APN validation is performed.
+After tun has been successfully established the ggsn will wait for GTP create PDP context requests on the configured `gtp bind-ip` address.
+Currently all requests are accepted, and no password, username validation is performed.

-When receiving a create PDP context request a dynamic IP address will be allocated from the address pool determined by --dynip.
-In the above example the first allocated address will be 192.168.0.1, followed by 192.168.0.2 and so on.
+When receiving a create PDP context request for a given APN, a dynamic IP address will be allocated from the address pool defined in the config file section for that apn.
 The request is confirmed by sending a create PDP context response message to the peer (SGSN).

 Now IP packets will be forwarded between the tun network interface and the established GTP tunnel.
 In order to allow users to access the